fauria/crop-squares/README.md

 We were completely strangers before the hackathon started, but thanks to the excellent attitude and brilliant creativity of each member the vibe was great, making the overall experience absolutely fantastic.

-A special mention has to be made to thank our mentors, Luke Allen and Markus from Dizmo, who worked hard with us providing everything we needed to create a fantastic user interface.
+A special mention has to be made to thank our mentors, Luke Allen (<luke.allen@dizmo.com>) and Markus Leutwyler (<mleutwyler@dizmo.com>) from Dizmo, who worked hard with us providing everything we needed to create a fantastic user interface.

 # Hardware